 With a Private Pilot Certificate can I fly at night?

 Yes, so long as the weather is clear enough to allow you to fly by visual reference, you may fly at night.
-A flight on a cold, clear winter night, with the stars above and the lights below, is one of the great pleasures we pilots enjoy.
+A flight on a cold, clear winter night, with the stars above and the city lights below, is one of the great pleasures we pilots enjoy.

 What do you mean by “visual reference?”

 A Private Pilot Certificate entitles the pilot to fly VFR, which stands for “visual flight rules.”
 The definition of weather suitable for VFR flight is more complicated than we need explore here, but suffice it to say that, in general, flight in low visibility or actually in clouds requires an instrument rating, which is an additional rating granted pilots who have learned to fly solely by reference to the instruments in their airplane and without outside visual reference.
 If you plan to travel over any distance by airplane you may well want to continue your training to acquire an Instrument Rating, which will increase the utility of your flying.
 Many pilots proceed beyond the Private Pilot Certificate to acquire an Instrument Rating or other advanced ratings and certificates, such as a Commercial Certificate or a Multi-Engine Rating.
-Such additional training is available from club instructors and many club pilots take advantage of the opportunity to enhance their skills and increase the utility of their flying.
+Such additional training is available at the Club from Club instructors and many Club pilots take advantage of the opportunity to enhance their skills and increase the utility of their flying.

 Can I fly a twin-engine airplane?

-You may fly a twin-engine airplane with a Private Pilot Certificate but you must also have a multi-engine rating, which requires additional training that you can get through club instructors in a Twin Comanche closely allied with the club.
+You may fly a twin-engine airplane with a Private Pilot Certificate but you must also have a multi-engine rating, which requires additional training that you can get through Club instructors in a Twin Comanche closely allied with the club.

 Is learning to fly dangerous?

-You will often hear pilots say that the most dangerous part of any flight is the drive to the airport.
+You will often hear pilots say that flying is much less dangerous than the drive to the airport.
 I could quote statistics to prove that assertion; I could also quote statistics to disprove it.
 It would depend on whether we are comparing travel miles or travel hours and whether we are considering general aviation as a whole or whether we are factoring out corporate aviation and a number of other assumptions on which our comparison would be based.
 While it is difficult to simply state the risk inherent in flying, the question is a serious one and deserves consideration.
 The risks of flying are substantially less than those of many other activities in which we engage with little concern.
 While flying involves undeniable risks, those risks are both less and different than supposed by non-pilots.
 (For example, the non-pilot will often ask, What happens if the engine stops?
 In fact, engine failures are far from the most common or serious cause of aviation accidents.)
 Pilots, far from being daredevils, are among the most safety-conscious of people.
 Leaf through any aviation magazine or attend any aviation gathering and you will read and hear an emphasis on, virtually an obsession with, safety.
 The club emphasizes safety in all of its training and all of its practices and fosters a communal culture that respects safe practices.
 You will find that club pilots are, in general, highly motivated people who are accustomed to pursuing ambitious goals.
 You will not find them to be risk-seekers.
 They are sober, careful individuals who have determined that the rewards of flying far outweigh the minimal risks and that those risks can be minimized even further by their own proficiency, discipline, and good judgement.

 How long does it take to obtain a Private Pilot Certificate?